16 min read

 Let’s say that you want to send out a highly valuable freebie on your subscriber’s birthday.
 You could create email segments for each month of the year and segment your email list from there.

 You could even schedule this email a year in advance!
 Simply go to the ConvertKit dashboard and hit the Broadcasts tab.
-You can then schedule twelve emails (one for each month) to be delivered on the first day of every month.
+You can then schedule 12 emails (one for each month) to be delivered on the first day of every month.

 Feel free to reuse the same email content template for each email and the same freebie.
 Just change the email delivery date and the audience segment you are sending the email to and you're set.

-For example, if you are a financial planner who works with creative entrepreneurs and creative career professionals, you’ll want to create a segment for each because finances look very different for full-time employees than for full-time entrepreneurs.
+For example, if you are a financial planner who works with entrepreneurs and career professionals, you’ll want to create a segment for each because finances look very different for full-time employees than for full-time entrepreneurs.
 The same can be true if you write content for freelance website designers, developers, and copywriters.

 Since you’re in strategy mode, let’s direct your brain power to get you started with the basics of email segmentation.